cbhs-digitech/Apple-Quest/README.md

 The user will answer from 1-4 on which they think is the right answer.
 After doing all the questions the program will show the user how many points they got.

+## FAQ
+"Please tell us the answer to the question if we get it wrong" - Average tester To that I say no because it ruins the repeatability of the program

 ## My Trello Board (For Mr. Thawley)
 https://trello.com/b/58ITzWkQ/ncea-as91883-assessment